Bochoxic/MLOPS_Tomato_Project/reports/README.md

 > **through to get an exact copy of your environment.**
 >
 > Answer length: 100-200 words
->
-> Example:
-> *We used ... for managing our dependencies.
-The list of dependencies was auto-generated using ... .
-To get a*
-> *complete copy of our development enviroment, one would have to run the following commands*
->
 > Answer:

 --- We used conda to create a virtual environment to avoid dependencies version issue between different projects.
 However, we have used pip to install the dependencies in the conda environment.